huggingface/diffusers/README.md

 ## Examples

 There are many ways to try running Diffusers!
-Here we outline code-focused tools (primarily using `DiffusionPipeline`s and Google Colab) and itneractive web-tools.
+Here we outline code-focused tools (primarily using `DiffusionPipeline`s and Google Colab) and interactive web-tools.

 ### Running Code